-Your Latitude 2019 music line up just got bigger as we’re ecstatic to reveal the second wave of music artists who will be joining you and our headliners George Ezra, Snow Patrol and Lana Del Rey in Henham Park, Southwold, Suffolk on 18th-21st July.
+Your Latitude 2019 music line up just got bigger as we’re ecstatic to reveal the second wave of music artists who will be joining you and our headliners George Ezra, Stereophonics and Lana Del Rey in Henham Park, Southwold, Suffolk on 18th-21st July.

 The Obelisk Arena will come alive to the sound of Chvrches, The Futureheads, Honeyblood and The Kingdom Choir.
 The BBC Sounds Stage will be graced by Everything Everything in a UK festival exclusive, Aurora, Jenny Lewis, The Twilight Sad, The Magic Gang and many more.
 Whilst, in the Latitude woods the Sunrise Arena will be headlined by Teleman who will be joined by Ray BLK, The Japanese House and more groundbreaking new talent to have you saying, “I saw them first at Latitude”.